Guardians of the Galaxy: Cosmic Rewind

 Guardians of the Galaxy: Cosmic Rewind is an enclosed roller coaster at Epcot at Walt Disney World, manufactured by Dutch company Vekoma.
 Based on the Marvel Cinematic Universe Guardians of the Galaxy films, it is the first attraction at Walt Disney World to feature characters from the Marvel Universe.
-Opened on May 27, 2022, it is Epcot's first roller coaster and Disney's first backwards-launched roller coaster.
+Opened on May 27, 2022, it is Disney's first backwards-launched roller coaster.
 It replaced the Universe of Energy pavilion, which closed on August 13, 2017.

 Originally set to open in 2021, the roller coaster was delayed in part due to the impact of the COVID-19 pandemic on The Walt Disney Company and its theme parks.
 It was instead given a summer 2022 opening as part of Epcot's 40th anniversary celebration, which in turn was part of Walt Disney World's 50th anniversary celebration.
-With an estimated cost of $500 million, it is the most expensive amusement park ride ever built.
+With an estimated cost of $500 million, it is one of the most expensive amusement park rides ever built.